-As my blog has grown in the last few months I wanted to polish up my branding online.
+As my blog has grown to make money in the last few months I wanted to polish up my branding online.
+So I decided to put together a quick logo test to see if a different logo design had an impact on the numbers.

 Branding really is everything and allows you to stand out from the crowd especially when you consider how competitive the internet marketing niche is.